 Contractor: American Institutes for Research, Instructional Research Group, University of Virginia, Teachstone, Discovery Education Association, Teachscape, The Danielson Group

 Through the Race to the Top and Teacher Incentive Fund grant programs, as well the Elementary and Secondary Education Act flexibility waivers, ED has emphasized the policy of evaluating educator effectiveness and providing educators useful and timely feedback needed to improve practice and, ultimately, student achievement.
 The current study is an intervention study designed to examine the implementation and impacts of a package of performance evaluation system components that include features that are currently promoted in policy discussions.
 The evaluation system components include measures of student achievement growth, classroom observations and measures of principal leadership.
-Based on these measures, teachers, leaders and districts will receive timely and constructive feedback on teacher and principal performance.
-The components are being implemented by the study's implementation team in a subset of schools in a sample of districts that do not already have an evaluation system similar to that being studied.
+Based on these measures, teachers, leaders and districts received timely and constructive feedback on teacher and principal performance.
+The components were implemented by the study's implementation team in a subset of schools in a sample of districts that did not already have an evaluation system similar to that being studied.

 The study will address the following key research questions: